What is ACIA?

 Will other members have access to my details?

-Your personal details will not be visible to anyone (including other members), although we will publish a list of the organisations represented by our members within the members-only section (with certain exceptions for some sensitive organisations).
-Normally, other members will be able to view some very basic details about you such as your name and employer within the forum section, but members can alter their own details to conceal their identity if required.
+Your personal details will not be visible to anyone (including other members), although we may publish a list of the organisations represented by our members (with certain exceptions for some sensitive organisations).
 The general public will never be able to view any of your details.

 Will my details be passed to sponsors and other organisations?